FMD VACCINE BANK IS NPPC PRIORITY

-An outbreak of FMD would immediately close all export markets.
+An outbreak of FMD would immediately close all export markets to U.S. meat.
 The cumulative impact of an outbreak on the beef and pork sectors over a 10-year period would be more than $128 billion, according to Iowa State University economists.
-The annual jobs impact of such a reduction in industry revenue is more than 58,000 in direct employment and nearly 154,000 in total employment.
-Corn and soybean farmers would lose $44 billion and nearly $25 billion, respectively, making the impact on these four industries alone almost $200 billion.
-A robust FMD vaccine bank can minimize the impact on the U.S. economy and reduce government costs to address an outbreak.
-The United States currently does not have access to enough FMD vaccine to handle more than a very small, localized outbreak…For more click here.
+The annual jobs impact of such a reduction in industry revenue would be more than 58,000 in direct employment and nearly 154,000 in total employment.
+Corn and soybean farmers would lose $44 billion and nearly $25 billion, respectively, making the impact on the four industries alone almost $200 billion.
+A robust FMD vaccine bank can minimize the impact on the U.S. economy and reduce government costs to address an outbreak…For more click here.

 Why Does It Matter to Our Producers?